-Before Bangkok become the capital city of Thailand in 1782, the capital city was Thonburi, another city right across the Chao Phraya river.
+Before Bangkok became the capital city of Thailand in 1782, the capital city was Thonburi, another city right across the Chao Phraya River.
 And Wat Arun was its royal chapel.
 The same Emerald Buddha statue that lives in Wat Phra Kaew today used to be inside Wat Arun as well!

 If you haven’t guessed, the first 4 items on this list are designed to go together in one itinerary 😉 It’s not mandatory, though!

-Having dinner by the Chao Phraya river is a real mood when in Bangkok.
+Having dinner by the Chao Phraya River is a real mood when in Bangkok.
 You absolutely cannot miss out on this one.
-I highly recommend booking a table at Sala Rattanakosin (which is also a boutique hotel you could stay at, follow the link if you wish to wake up to the best river view every morning), since it’s directly across from Wat Arun and will give you the best view.
+I highly recommend booking a table at Sala Rattanakosin (which is also a boutique hotel you could stay at, follow the link below if you wish to wake up to the best river view every morning) since it’s directly across from Wat Arun and will give you the best view.